Blueberry Cornmeal Pancakes

 Stack the pancakes up high and add a scoop of butter:

-Then it’s ready for maple syrup:
+Then they’re ready for a drizzle of pure maple syrup:

 Blueberry Cornmeal Pancakes